 - She closes her lips around the spoon and takes the food into her mouth and swallows

 Every baby is different.
 Some babies are ready around 4 months and others aren’t ready until around 8 months.
 Some babies don’t want to be spoon fed and go straight to feeding themselves

 How to start solids

 The first weeks of starting solids are about new tastes, feeling new textures and learning how to deal with eating from a spoon – quite different from the breast or the bottle.
-That’s quite a lot for a 5 to 6 month-old to deal with.
+That’s quite a lot to deal with.

 What foods to start with

 It’s recommended to include iron-rich foods right from the beginning.
 Iron-fortified cereals are easy to start with.
 After a couple of days, it’s on to more new tastes such as soft fruits, cooked vegetables, cooked legumes and soft lamb or beef.
 Then it’s on to yogurt, cheese, bread or toast, pasta, rice.
 If you start solids around six months, your baby can start with some finger food as well as pureed or mashed food.
 They can probably pick up pieces of soft fruits such as peach, cooked apple or pear, pieces of cooked vegetables.

 The idea of initially introducing one food at a time is so that if your baby reacts to a new food, you can more easily identify the offending food.
 Usually an allergic reaction would appear as hives, swelling around the mouth or eyes, vomiting, diarrhoea or difficulty breathing (anaphylaxis).
 Allergic reactions occur soon after ingesting the food.
 If your baby has had an allergic reaction to a particular food, avoid giving that food and see a health professional.